Momnadar1/Momnadar1/README.md

-- 👋 Hi, I’m Momna Dar
+- 👋 Hi, I’m Momna
-- 👀 I’m interested in Software Engineerig
-- 🌱 I’m currently learning MERN Engineerig
-- 💞️ I’m looking to collaborate on Software Engineerig Stack
+- 💞️ I like to work on LLM
 - 📫 How to reach me 'khanmomna1@gmail.com'

 <!---